Most Viewed Articles (last 30 Days)

 Sexual Offending: Theory, Research, and Prevention

-The journal “Sexual Offending: Theory, Research, and Prevention (SOTRAP)” welcomes contributions that enhance or illuminate relevant clinical practice, science, and policy about the etiology, prevention, (risk) assessment, treatment, and management of individuals who have committed sexual offenses or are at risk of doing so.
-Furthermore, aspects of legal, psychological, and somatic consequences of sexual offending are of interest for the readership of SOTRAP.
+We welcome contributions that enhance and illuminate relevant clinical practice, science, and policy about the etiology, prevention, (risk) assessment, treatment, and management of individuals who have committed sexual offenses or are at risk of doing so.
+Aspects of legal, psychological, and somatic consequences of sexual offending are also of interest for our readership.

 Recent Articles